The Bankrate promise

 - Pay your friends back with Zelle

 Some banks even offer mobile virtual assistants to help monitor account activity and perform banking functions.
 Examples include Capital One 360’s Eno and Ally Bank’s Ally Assist.
-Virtual assistants let you text or use your voice to perform transactions or get banking questions answered.
+Virtual assistants let you text or use your voice to perform transactions or answer banking questions.

 4. Online bill pay and transfers